 When that is your driving force - working towards building that lifestyle and those future memories.
 That alone, will make you a better housewife, whether you’re amazing in the kitchen, or not.

 You don’t need to work on your perfectionism darling, but you should consider the impact of your presence, the daily graces, and the small ways in which you serve your family.
 That’s something to be proud of over all the “doing and achieving”.
 That’s what makes you a better housewife.

 It's a blessing to stay home.

 Among the daily work of my own life as a housewife, I write these articles.
 I do so because I honestly believe we need to hear these truths - housewives of our day are not idle, oppressed, miserable, or “economically inactive”.

 We are simply a multitalented bunch of ladies with different priorities to the current “norm”, and it’s ok to feel, act, and live differently to your peers.
 It’s ok to “just” want to be a housewife.

 I hope you enjoyed this article, if you like our values here at The Darling Academy and found this post useful or inspiring, would you kindly consider supporting the blog.

+All content and images in this article are copyright of The Darling Academy and are not to be shared or reproduced without our express permission.
 Affiliate links have been used in this blog post.
 Header image: @thedarlingacademy.
 Content images: @carleandmoss